binipringle/intro-to-dh/documentation.md

 Ubuntu comes with Git.
 However, before you start using Git, you have to make it available on your computer.

 First, use the apt package management tools to update your local package index.
-With the update complete, you can download and install Git:
+With the update complete, you can install Git:

 ~~~ bash
 $ sudo apt update